-OpenSSL Usage tips
+OpenSSL usage tips and examples

-View a certificates' details
+View certificates details

 openssl x509 -in filename.crt -noout -text